go-air/go-air.github.io/index.md

 ## Incubator

-We maintain several volatile incubator project, some of which are too premature to publish to all, but we welcome enthusiasts.
+We maintain several volatile incubator projects, some of which are too premature to publish to all, but we welcome enthusiasts.
 If you'd like an invite to a private repo below, please [join us](join.md).